 Sales in constant dollars, which remove the impact of price changes to provide an indicator of volume sales, increased by 3.5 % during the month.

-'Other Products' Strong The "other products" sector racked up its highest monthly gain on record (+11.4%) in January, thanks in large part to a significant increase in the sale of agricultural chemicals.
+The “other products” sector racked up its highest monthly gain on record (+11.4%) in January, thanks in large part to a significant increase in the sale of agricultural chemicals.
 These products account for roughly one-quarter of sales in this sector, which also includes wholesalers of recycled materials, paper products and non-agricultural chemicals.

 A significant part of the increase in agricultural chemical sales was price-driven.
 January is typically the time of the year when many contracts are re-negotiated, and with global demand for agricultural inputs surging, prices for these products have risen significantly over the past year.
 According to the latest figures from the Industrial Product Price Index, overall fertilizer prices were 25% higher in January compared with the same month in 2007.